 Samuel is a frequent collaborator of a number of US and Europe-based performance and dance companies/choreographers, creating immersive sound design, installations, and live performance situations in such places as ImPulsTanz (Vienna, AT), ICI/CCN (Montpellier, FR), DOCK11 (Berlin, DE), and UltimaVez Studios (Brussels, BE).

-As a performer, he has appeared in Mark Jeffery/Judd Morrissey's performance piece The Labors at the Museum of Contemporary Art and The Precession at the Hyde Park Arts Center, Defibrillator Performance Gallery and Arizona State University.
-Currently, he performs with them as a part of ATOM-R, a provisional collective exploring forensics, anatomy, and 21st century digital embodiment.
-Their piece The Operature, premiered in Chicago in March of 2014, after having been performed in various previous iterations at York St. John University (York, UK), Kings College (London, UK), and various locations around Chicago.
+As a performer himself, he has appeared in Mark Jeffery/Judd Morrissey's performance piece The Labors at the Museum of Contemporary Art, The Precession at the Hyde Park Arts Center, Defibrillator Performance Gallery and Arizona State University, and The Operature, premiered in Chicago in March of 2014, after having been performed in various previous iterations at York St. John University (York, UK), Kings College (London, UK), and various locations around Chicago.